 Note, that I had never lived in Tokyo and didn’t know my way around at all.
 The city is massive and can be quite intimidating.
 This is due to its vast size and the baffling Japanese street system, which is impossible for foreigners (or even Japanese for that matter!) to comprehend.
 Note also that this was in the days when smartphones and mobile internet were in the their infancy.
 So, no Google maps.

-I went to McDonalds, bought a burger, put the shrooms in the burger and ate it.
+I went to McDonalds, bought a burger, put the magic mushrooms in the burger and ate it.
 I then wandered round the streets and hi-tech shopping malls of Harujuku.
 As the mushrooms started to kick in, I started to get disoriented and overwhelmed by the sensory overload.
 Imagine Lost in Translation magnified by 100.
 It was quickly becoming too much to handle and I had to get the hell out of there.
 But where?
 I had no idea where I was or how to escape the urban jungle.

 I stumbled out of a shopping mall and crossed a busy street, suddenly finding myself facing a long white pebble path through a row of trees.
 People were walking along this path.
 I had no idea where it lead, but thought I had nothing to lose, so started to follow them.
 There was a high concentration of foreigners on the path, possibly tourists.
 It did not occur to me what on earth the reason for this could be.